benjaminhuanghuang/angular-study/#Test/03-mock-service.md

 ```

 ## Test Async method

+- fakeAsync()
+we can ensure that all asynchronous calls are completed within a test before the assertions are executed

 ```
 describe('saveContact() test', () => {
   it('should display contact name after contact set', fakeAsync(() => {